chengjunyan1/personal-page/index.md

 <!-- ## Miscellaneous

 I love traveling, photography, and hiking/adventures with friends!
-In my spare time, I watch movies and operas.
+In my spare time, I watch movies, operas, and games.
 My favorite directors are Stanley Kubrick and Akira Kurosawa.
 I have a deep and broad interest in history, classical music, and art, especially architecture, although I am not an expert.
 I have been enjoying the blurring of the boundary between photography and classical paintings in a harmonious way, which are usually regarded as two opposites, realistic vs romantic.
 Barry Lyndon offers a good example, that's also my favorite movie.
 Overall, I wish to explore the world and capture it with light and shadow while infusing humanistic beauty.
 Besides, I have also traded US stocks and other financial derivatives for a long time since my freshman, starting with my undergraduate investment club.